supersaw-it/guides/lfcs/commands.md

 mkswap /dev/vdb2 # initialize the partition as swap area swapon /dev/vdb2 # activate the swap partition swapon --show

+dd if=/dev/zero of=/swapfile bs=1M count=1024 # swap can also be based on a file of certain size that one creates with the 'dd' command

 sudo vim /etc/fstab # run and add the line below /dev/vdb2 none swap sw 0 0 # persist on reboot